-Welcome to episode ten of AI in Action, the podcast that explores the applications and implications of Data Science, Machine Learning and Artificial Intelligence in Ireland.
+Welcome to episode ten of the AI Ireland podcast, the show that explores the applications and implications of Data Science, Machine Learning and Artificial Intelligence in Ireland.

 On America’s Independence Day, we enjoyed some great presentations from Stephen Redmond and Jim Dowling at another fantastic Data Science Ireland meetup.